-Star of the week: Mizar and Alcor | EarthSky.org
+Mizar and Alcor, famous double star | EarthSky.org

 Thus Mizar and Alcor not only test eyesight, but the limits of our technological vision as well.

-Bottom line: Mizar and Alcor are one of the most famous double stars in the sky.
-You can spot them easily in the handle of the Big Dipper.
+Bottom line: Famous double stars Mizar and Alcor are easy to find in the handle of the Big Dipper.
 Mizar is really four stars, and Alcor is really two stars.
 So what we see as two stars are really six in one!

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.